Benzocaine: Side effects

-Pharmacology

-Pharmacodynamics

-Pain is caused by the stimulation of free nerve endings.
-When the nerve endings are stimulated, sodium enters the neuron, causing depolarization of the nerve and subsequent initiation of an action potential.
-The action potential is propagated down the nerve toward the central nervous system, which interprets this as pain.
-Benzocaine acts to inhibit the voltage-gated sodium channels (VGSCs) on the neuron membrane, stopping the propagation of the action potential.

 Chemistry

 Benzocaine is the ethyl ester of p-aminobenzoic acid (PABA).
 It can be prepared from PABA and ethanol by Fischer esterification or via the reduction of ethyl p-nitrobenzoate.
 Benzocaine is sparingly soluble in water; it is more soluble in dilute acids and very soluble in ethanol, chloroform, and ethyl ether.
 The melting point of benzocaine is 88–92 °C, and the boiling point is about 310 °C. The density of benzocaine is 1.17 g/cm^{3}.